Skip to content

 • Add Outputs to your liking.

-Once you have defined all the options, inputs and outputs for your simulation in the GUI, you can add an additional custom output with scripting:
+Once you have defined all the options, inputs and outputs for your simulation through the GUI, you can add a Total Harmonic Distortion (THD) custom output with scripting:

 1. Enable scripting mode.
 Example image

-2. Add the snippet of code given below at the end of your simulation.py file.
+2. Add this snippet of code at the end of your simulation.py file.

 ##########################################